Security-Onion-Solutions/securityonion-docs/architecture.rst

 Architecture
 ============

+If you're going to deploy Security Onion, you should first decide on what type of deployment you want.
+This could be anything from a temporary Evaluation installation in a small virtual machine on your personal laptop all the way to a large scalable enterprise deployment consisting of a master node, multiple search nodes, and lots of forward nodes.
+This section will discuss what those different deployment types look like from an architecture perspective.

 Evaluation
 ----------
 The simplest architecture is ``Evaluation``.
 All components run on one box. :ref:`filebeat` collects logs and sends them directly to :ref:`elasticsearch` where they are parsed and indexed.
 Evaluation mode is designed for quick installations to temporarily test out Security Onion.
 It is **not** designed for production usage at all.